lgo-perla.gif (5745 bytes)

 i.
 Fire Department Review – a review/approval stamp from the Fire Marshall is required for all projects prior to building permit issuance.

-1. The homeowner must submit to the association a signed copy of the La Perla Tradesmen Policy. ($500 deposit may be waived pending the proposed project details.)
+1. The homeowner must submit to the association a signed copy of the La Perla Tradesmen Policy. ($2000.00 deposit may be waived pending the proposed project details.) $1000.00 IS NON REFUNDABLE

 1. The Board of Directors will review the proposed plans pursuant to the Association’s Bylaws (Article XI, Section 3b) and will notify the homeowner of its decision within 30 days.
 The City of Coronado will require the Condominium Association approval (stamp on plans or letter of approval) before they will act upon the homeowner request.